dmitrii-naumenko/Portfolio/README.md

 ## Portfolio

 My major professional area is **Data Science** now.
 But also I have experience in .NET and embedded software that allows me create full stack production ready applications as for servers and as for emvedded.
+Experience in IT-Management and ITIL knowledge helps me to create strong and valuable solutions.

 | Group        | Description   |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |